mateeullahmalik/supernode2/README.md

   identity: "lumera15t2e8gjgmuqtj..."  # Lumera address for this supernode
   host: "0.0.0.0"                     # Host address to bind the service (IP or hostname)
   port: 4444                          # Port for the supernode service
-  gateway_port: 8002                   # Port for the HTTP gateway service
 ```

 ### Keyring Configuration